PantalaLabs/vactrol-tracer/README.md

 # Vactrol Tracer

-Is a software and Hardware tool to trace vactrol´s response<br>
+Is a software/hardware tool to trace vactrol´s response<br>
 This way you can try as many leds and as many ldrs you want to create a linear response.<br>
 Wow does it works?
 The arduino creates a PWM curve and reads the circuit output voltage<br>
 3 adjustments are available:<br>